2021 Summer Program FAQs

 What platform will you use for the class?

 - We will also use Microsoft SharePoint/OneDrive to share digital program materials with students.
-This will be a great way to send program resources without clogging up your inboxes.
+This will be a great way to share program resources without clogging up your inboxes.

 - For our Digital Design classes, we will be using the digital software program SketchUp.
 We will send instructions for downloading the free version of this program to all registered families.

 What technology does my child need in order to participate?

-- For the majority of our Summer Programs, students will need a computer, laptop, or tablet that has a camera and a microphone.
+- For the majority of our online Summer Programs, students will need a computer, laptop, or tablet that has a camera and a microphone.
 Steady internet access is also required.
 Although not necessary, headphones with a built-in microphone are helpful.
 Printers are not required but may be useful for printing additional copies of materials sent by the Center for Architecture.

 - For our Digital Design classes, students must have a computer or laptop (not a tablet) and an external three-click mouse.
 Tablets cannot run the digital design software used in these classes.

 Can my child attend class on their phone?

-- Although mobile phones do work with the RingCentral platform, we do not recommend using a phone as the main means of connection to the class due to its small screen size.
-Students will not be able to see the whole class and the program content shared by our educators may also be too small to be properly viewed.
-If you choose to use this method for your main connection, you do so against our advice and at your own discretion.
+- Although mobile phones do work with the Zoom platform, students cannot use a phone as the main means of connection to the class.
 A phone can be useful as a secondary device, however, to enable students to stay connected to the class while trying out an activity away from their computer, or to provide another view of their work to share with our educators.